hery/Chelsea/README.md

 * the iOS client

 A few things broke with some late changes I made and possibly the iOS 8 release, but I'll try to fix them in the coming days.

+## Usage

+* Check-in at a location using CheckChat
+* See the usernames of who is checked-in and chat with them

+## Anonymity System

+* Users with a higher peek level (PL) can see the real name and picture of others with a lower anonymity level (AL)
+* Users can buy anonymity level (AL) and peek level (PL) as in-app purchase
+* Apple rejected the anonymity system as a business model

 ## Requirements